pwintz/dryer-lint/README.md

 ```

 ### Development notes
-When change the "contributes"/"configuration" in `package.json`, you need to reload the VS Code window for intellicode to update its autocompletion in the `settings.json` file.
+When change the "contributes"/"configuration" in `package.json`, you need to reload the VS Code window for IntelliCode to update its autocompletion in the `settings.json` file.